 Downtown Disney locations that validate for three hours include quick-service restaurants, kiosks and merchandise locations.
 Table-service restaurants validate for up to five hours of free parking.

-If you are are planning a lengthy visit to Downtown Disney or will be visiting the theme parks, park in the Pixar Pals or Mickey and Friends parking structure or other Disney lots for $30 per day.
-From the Mickey and Friends or Pixar Pals parking structure. if you have a stroller, you must remove your baby and fold your stroller to ride the tram.
+If you are planning a lengthy visit to Downtown Disney or will be visiting the theme parks, you should park in the Pixar Pals or Mickey and Friends parking structure or other Disney lots for $35 per day.
+From the Mickey and Friends or Pixar Pals parking structure, you can walk or take a parking tram.
+If you have a stroller, you must remove your baby and fold your stroller to ride the tram.
 We find it easier to use the pedestrian bridge (from the second floor of the Pixar Pals structure) to Downtown Disney when we have a stroller.
+The theme park parking lots do accept Disney gift cards as payment for parking.

-Disneyland Resort has increased the boundaries of the secure areas.
+Disneyland Resort has increased the boundaries of the secure areas to include Downtown Disney.
 When entering Downtown Disney near the Disneyland Hotel, you will go through a bag check and metal detector.
 You may see police dogs working, as well.
-Anything not allowed in Disneyland is not allowed in Downtown Disney — leave those selfie sticks and oversized strollers at home!
-You can freely wander from the Esplanade into Downtown Disney area and back.
+Anything not allowed in Disneyland is not allowed in Downtown Disney — leave those selfie sticks and oversized stroller wagons at home!
+You can freely wander from the Esplanade into the Downtown Disney area and back.

 You are allowed to bring any rented wheelchairs or strollers with you up to the exit.
 Note that to get your deposit back from a wheelchair or electric conveyance vehicle (ECV) rental, you’ll need to return it to the rental location near the park, but you can leave a rented stroller in Downtown Disney.
 The multiple security checkpoints usually result in short wait times to enter, depending on when you arrive.